lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - append exactly one more L2 Word with bits all set to 1's

 Such a bit pattern never occurs in a regular SCHC ACK.
 This is how the fragment sender recognizes a SCHC Receiver-Abort.

-A SCHC Receiver-Abort is aligned to L2 Words, by design.
-Therefore, padding MUST NOT be appended.

 The SCHC Receiver-Abort MUST NOT be acknowledged.